 July 3, 2019: The Trump administration tells Judge Hazel in a telephonic hearing that they have been ordered to try to “examine whether there is a path forward, consistent with the Supreme Court’s decision, that would allow us (the government) to include the citizenship question on the census.”
 Judge Hazel sets a deadline for the government to return with a commitment to proceed without a citizenship question, or a scheduling plan for discovery and further hearing on MALDEF’s intentional discrimination and conspiracy claims.

-July 5, 2019: Judge Hazel grants MALDEF’s request to move forward with discovery in our rule 60(b) motion that allows the court to review its earlier decision on the intentional discrimination and civil conspiracy claims.
+July 5, 2019: Judge Hazel grants MALDEF’s request to move forward with discovery in a motion that allows the court to review its earlier decision on the intentional discrimination and civil conspiracy claims.

-July 17, 2019: Following Donald J. Trump’s capitulation in his fight for a citizenship question on the 2020 Census, Judge Hazel issues an order permanently barring Commerce Secretary Ross, the Census Bureau director and staff of the bureau and Commerce Department from including the question on the Census, delaying printing of the Census forms to allow for the question or otherwise inquiring about citizenship as part of the 2020 Census process.
-The court retains jurisdiction so that it will be able to act quickly should the Trump administration violate the order.
+July 17, 2019: Judge Hazel issues an order permanently barring Commerce Secretary Ross, the Census Bureau director and staff of the bureau and Commerce Department from including the question on the Census, delaying printing of the Census forms to allow for the question or otherwise inquiring about citizenship as part of the 2020 Census process.
+The court retains jurisdiction, allowing it to act quickly should the Trump administration violate the order.